anerip98/automated-cropland-classification/README.md

 # Accurate Cropland Delineation from Multi-Temporal Satellite Images using Spatio-Temporal Edge Detection

+This work was done as part of a research training/internship at the Space Application Center at the Indian Space Research Organization (ISRO)

 In this study, a dual class cropland classification for the area of study is produced using pixel based machine learning methods on Sentinel-2 satellite multi-spectral temporal images using the red, green, blue, near infrared and shortwave infrared bands and derived indices - Normalized Difference Vegetation Index (NDVI), Normalized Difference Water Index